 - Third – I question whether academia and industry genuinely want access to learning to become more affordable.
 Were we successful in lowering the cost of learning to affordable levels, the industry would declare it a disaster.

 - Fourth – the way forward is found not in us providing an education more cheaply, but in us enabling people to create and manage their own education.

+New Thoughts

+On the idea that expensive university MOOCs were ‘high quality’ - on what grounds do we claim quality?

+What do we mean even by a course?

+Laurillard’s course - income - etc. (was it even worth the effort to charge 4.70 per student)

+‘Whether it is financially viable’

 Brian: Why should we not make education more affordable?

+Stephen: We should!

 Brian: Why would institutions not want to make education more affordable?
 (It will most likely happen slowly and there are plenty of other things for universities to do and plenty of time to adjust).

+Stephen: Why should it happen slowly?
+I think the major factor at play here is indifference.
+Look at open access publishing - even though it’s widely encouraged, professors simply don’t do it.
+Another major factor is the belief that only a traditional university education will do, that professors in their current role are indispensable, etc. Look at the 21:1 ratio.
+Why should we accept that?

 Brian: What are the barriers to individuals managing their own education and how might they be overcome?

+First,.
+We don’t teach people to manage their own education, we teach them to follow instructions.
+This needs to change.
+Also, we need to find methods of recognition that are provider-independent.

 Brian: Will we need alternative trustworthy systems outside HE to guide, verify and track personal learning if HE does not respond to the need for lower cost education?